DSRI aims to help protect individuals from digital threats

 - Cybersecurity threats

-Unwanted access to personal devices can lead to surveillance and data theft.
+Unwanted access to personal devices can lead to surveillance, lateral movement, and data theft.

 - Privacy threats

-The collection and brokering of private information can lead to massive data breaches as well as identity theft and fraud.
+The collection and brokering of private information can lead to massive data breaches, identity theft and fraud, and harassment.

 - Algorithm threats

-Algorithms that counter individuals' best interests can lead to discrimination, addiction, polarization, and radicalization.
+Algorithms that counter individuals' best interests can lead to discrimination, addiction, polarization, radicalization, phishing and malware.

 - Information threats